Tom-282/Project_Repo/README.md

 # Project_Repo
-A repository of some personal projects to try/test/ showcase my skills
+A repository of some personal projects to try/test/showcase my skills